Equal Opportunities Information

 - We will encourage CRC doctoral students and postdocs to participate in the soft-skills training events organized by our participating Universities, e.g. in courses on scientific oral presentations and on scientific writing.

-As stated above, this guidelines are meant to ensure equal opportunities and inclusiveness for all members of the CRC, in other words to ensure non-discrimination on the basis of any criteria.
+As stated above, this document is meant to ensure equal opportunities and inclusiveness for all members of the CRC, in other words to ensure non-discrimination on the basis of any criteria.
 In the case of underrepresented groups within the CRC, however, additional measures are required.
 In particular, in our field of expertise the number of women is substantially lower than that of men.
 For this reason we will set up a proactive and well-defined hiring procedure for female researchers, to reach a 1:3 female-male ratio among the CRC doctoral researchers and postdocs.
 Specifically we will

 - Advertise the positions available within the CRC worldwide, in portals such as AcademicJobsOnline.org, to make sure that our calls have the maximal reach.